Homechevron_rightSolutionschevron_rightHeat Pump Hot Water

 helpDo heat pumps work in cold weather?

-Yes!
+Yes.
 Quality heat pumps work down to -10°C or lower.
-CO2 refrigerant models (Reclaim, Sanden) perform particularly well in cold climates.
-In very cold conditions, they may use a backup electric element.
+CO2 refrigerant models (Reclaim, Sanden) perform particularly well in cold climates as CO2 maintains efficiency at lower temperatures.
+In very cold conditions, some units use a backup electric element.

 helpWhat size heat pump do I need?